IAFPD Diploma in Psychological Coaching

 NB.
 Exemptions are given towards module b) if the primary certificates have been previously undertaken.
 Very experienced coaches or professionals already accredited in the cognitive behavioural approach will need to consider if the introductory courses are suitable.
 All three modules include seen take home assignments that must be successfully passed.
 Whilst undertaking the programme, participants are actively encouraged to attend conferences/workshops and networking groups run by the Association for Coaching, International Society for Coaching Psychology or the BPS Special Group in Coaching Psychology.

-The course is suitable for coaches, managers, supervisors, HR staff, trainers, psychologists, counsellors, ministers, nurses and other professionals.
+The programme is suitable for coaches, managers, supervisors, HR staff, trainers, psychologists, counsellors, ministers, nurses and other professionals.

 • Three reports of completed coaching with three different coachees (500-750 words each)